Egil Olsen

 Egil Roger Olsen (born 22 April 1942), nicknamed Drillo, is a Norwegian former football manager and player.
 He is best known as a highly successful manager of the Norway national team.
-He also served as the manager of the Iraq national team, his departure from which attracted considerable attention.
+He also served as the manager of the Iraq national team; his departure from the role attracted considerable attention.
 In January 2009, he returned as manager for the Norway national team, serving until 2013.

 Club career

 Olsen was a successful player, a winger, with 16 caps for the national team, earning the nickname "Drillo" from his dribbling skills and technical ability.
 According to close friend and national teammate Nils Arne Eggen, Olsen would have been awarded with more caps as a player, had it not been for Willi Kment, Norway's manager at the time, who did not approve of Olsen's long hair and generally scruffy appearance, as well as his left-wing political views.
-Olsen was also a formidable bandy player, while playing football.
+Olsen was also a formidable bandy player while playing football.